build-on-aws/content/tutorials/automating-multiple-environments-with-terraform/index.md

 }
 ```

 > 💡 Tip: If you are applying this strategy to existing AWS accounts and using the [import](https://developer.hashicorp.com/terraform/cli/import) function of Terraform, take note of the instructions on how to avoid recreating the account when importing in the [resource page](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/organizations_account#import).
+You will also need to import the AWS Organization if you already one set up in your account by running `terraform import aws_organizations_organization.org 123456789012`, and replacing the number with your AWS account ID.

-Let's look at these changes and then apply them by running `terraform plan` in your CodeCatalyst environment's terminal.
-Since we have not yet initialized Terraform for this new repository, we need to run `terraform init` as well (**NB: If you are following on from the [previous tutorial](https://www.buildon.aws/tutorials/bootstrapping-terraform-automation-amazon-codecatalyst/), you can still run these steps, it will not cause any issues**):
+Let's look at these changes and then apply them by running `terraform init` first, and then `terraform plan` in your CodeCatalyst environment's terminal.  (**Please note: If you are following on from the [previous tutorial](https://www.buildon.aws/tutorials/bootstrapping-terraform-automation-amazon-codecatalyst/), you can still run these steps, it will not cause any issues**):

 ```bash
 terraform init